 When the Pullman beds aren’t needed (for example, two people booked in a four-person cabin), they can be tucked away out of sight.

-Cruise ship cabins might have one or two Pullmans with a convertible beds on the floor.
-A convertible bed can be used as two twin beds or a queen-sized bed when joined.
+Cruise ship cabins might have one or two Pullmans with a convertible bed on the floor.
+When joined, a convertible bed can be used as two twin beds or a queen-sized bed.

 Pullman beds were invented by George M. Pullman, who sought to create a space-saving solution for sleeping on trains.
 The style of beds was first introduced in sleeper cars on trains in the late 1850s.
 At the time, they were known as “upper bands,” “bunk beds,” or “pull-down beds.”

-Although they were considered a luxury amenity at the time, modern Pullman beds on a cruise ship are not a luxury.
+Although they were considered a luxury amenity then, modern Pullman beds on a cruise ship are not a luxury.

 The beds are small and far less comfortable than regular beds.
 As an adult, getting a good night’s rest in the small, uncomfortable upper Pullman bed on cruise ships is difficult.

-Your cabin steward will take care of raising and lowering the bed for you.
+Your cabin steward will raise and lower the bed for you.
 If you need assistance, you can always ask your stateroom attendant.

 Allow cruise lines to fit more passengers in a cabin